-Across all consent aspects there appeared to be no visual environmental impacts at any of the discharge locations.
+Across all consent aspects there appeared to be no visual environmental impacts (either air or water) at any of the discharge locations.

-Throughout the 2020-2021 monitoring period temperature data was downloaded monthly from all four monitoring sites (upstream and downstream of the weir, Hungers Road & Vickers quarry) or inspected after high river flow conditions if required.
-No major temperature variances were observed throughout this period2.
-On one occasion the SPP temperature (3rd December 2020) had slight temperature variation to the Council's readings.
-This was corrected to align with lab results on the same day.
+Throughout the 2021-2022 monitoring period temperature data was downloaded monthly from all four monitoring sites (upstream and downstream of the weir, Hungers Road & Vickers quarry) or inspected after high river flow conditions if required.
+No major temperature variances were observed throughout this period.